NUWCDIVNPT/stig-manager/docs/reference/index.rst

             - All Evaluations must have both a Result and a Result Comment
             - All "Open" Evaluations must also have an Action and an Action Comment

         - **Accepted** - A Collection Owner has accepted this review as complete and meeting their process requirements.
-Once accepted, no one but a Collection Owner may edit the review further.
+Further modification of the Review will cause it to lose it's "Accepted" status.
         - **Rejected** - A Collection Owner has rejected this review for further work or clarification by the Reviewer.
 The Reviewer will have to make changes, then set back to "Submitted" to continue the workflow.

             - In order to be Rejected, the Collection Owner must provide a Rejection Comment.